I bet the butterfly was your first (or second) design that you tried when you jumped into the colorful world of face painting. Did I guess right? 😉

 If you are still looking for your own style, try out different styles, copy as much as possible and see what you love more.

 Three pieces of advice for a beginner

 During my 6 year experience as an instructor, I’ve been carefully watching the mistakes my students made when painting butterflies.
-I’ve identified 10 main mistakes, that I’ve included with detailed explanations in my online Course.
+I’ve identified 10 main mistakes, that I’ve included detailed explanations in my online Course.

 Here are three main mistakes and how to fix them: